Floating in Montréal’s Joie de Vivre

 What I love the most about traveling is the submissive, letting-go aspect of it.
 You’re in complete control until the wheels of not only your plane, but your carry-on touches the ground.
 The moment you step out of that airport, a lot of feelings start to arise.
 Feelings of wonder, alertness, and fear are a few examples.
 But none of which is control.
 When traveling, I liken it to swimming in an ocean, you have a general idea of where you’re going, but the waves should always be respected because they have so much influence over you.

 Montreal was a new ocean for me, one that left a warm feeling over me despite the endless sea of snow and single-digit temperatures.
 It was always a destination that sat in the back of my mind.
 Quebec, that Canadian province that I learned about during my grade school French classes was another spot in the Western Hemisphere with the heavy French influence.
-This was pretty enticing to me at the time, especially given the fact that the only other French infused area I knew of at the time was Haiti.
+This was pretty enticing to me at the time, especially given the fact that the only other French infused areas I knew of at the time were Haiti and New Orleans.
 So when the opportunity came up to go to Montreal, all of that interest rushed back to the front of mind and intrigued me once again.

 Montreal is a street photographer’s dream.
 A blend of new and old, towering skyscrapers and baroque cathedrals, this concoction of structures is enthralling.
 Down every city block, avenue, and dead end is a characterful visual.
 Visuals that lend to the overall essence of Montreal’s joie de vivre.
 Longtime friend and photography buff Lenox Paris really fell into a groove while we wandered the city’s streets.
 See, that's him below wielding an Olympus Pen-F mirrorless camera.
 Throughout the weekend, I paired my trusty Nikon D5500 with kit 18-55mm lens with the venerable iPhone 6.
 The majority of the photos scattered about this post feature his unique black and white treatment and storytelling perspective to photography.
 Check out his photography Instagram @lenoxshotit.